Patellofemoral Pain Syndrome (PFPS) is typically associated with trigger points

 Most commonly overlooked are trigger points in popliteus and the patellar ligament (see video above).

-There are a number of well documented treatment protocols for PFS which include trigger point therapy, stretching, strengthening, and taping.
+There are a number of well documented treatment protocols for PFPS which include trigger point therapy, stretching, strengthening, and taping.

 Share this post